FAQ

 When are your books open?

-I take appointments various dates Tuesday-Friday at 11 am.
-I do not start tattoos in the evening.
+I take appointments Tuesday-Friday at 11 am.
+All appointments will end at 5 pm or earlier.
 I know many lovely tattoo artists who may be able to accommodate your schedule if mine doesn’t match yours - happy to recommend a friend.

 If someone cancels, can I get in sooner?